 More than 1,000 acres of land have been purchased and permanently protected by the preservation community across Brandy Station and Cedar Mountain to date.
 This acreage, nestled between the Rappahannock and Rapidan Rivers, is home to some of the most picturesque landscapes in Virginia.
 A state park encompassing these two battlefields would provide the Commonwealth with a unique opportunity to showcase our shared history, increase tourism, and promote outdoor recreation in a region currently underserved by the Virginia state park system.

 The fundamental building blocks for a new park are already in place, including a series of interpretive trails with accompanying signage, parking areas and an active support network rooted in the Brandy Station Foundation and the Friends of Cedar Mountain Battlefield.
-Through mutually beneficial partnerships between the Civil War Trust and local caretakers, the proposed park lands are currently maintained at little to no cost; the Trust has offered to continue its management of these lands for the first five years following the park’s creation as Virginia forms and finalizes its own management plan in conjunction with the Trust’s present partners.
+Through mutually beneficial partnerships between the American Battlefield Trust and local caretakers, the proposed park lands are currently maintained at little to no cost; the Trust has offered to continue its management of these lands for the first five years following the park’s creation as Virginia forms and finalizes its own management plan in conjunction with the Trust’s present partners.

 When will the Brandy Station and Cedar Mountain State Park become a reality?

 With the steadfast support of Culpeper County, the Town of Culpeper and the greater Culpeper community secured, the Brandy Station and Cedar Mountain State Park Alliance has been working to educate members of the Commonwealth’s General Assembly about the park proposal in turn.
 The proposal received widespread support from the Virginia Senate in 2018; it is our hope that lawmakers will move to establish the park during the 2019 legislative session.

 When the General Assembly creates a new state park, the Virginia Department of Conservation and Recreation (DCR) is called upon to prepare a master plan for the site, pursuant to the Code of Virginia.
 Master plans, according to DCR, “cover the size, types and locations of facilities as well as the site’s special features and resources.
 Plans also cover infrastructure, such as roads and utilities, and outline phased development and costs for operations, maintenance and staffing.”
 Crafting a new master plan entails close coordination with the surrounding community to ensure that the final product accords with the needs of the park’s neighbors.